What is Literature? Transcript (English and Spanish Subtitles Available in Video; Click HERE for Spanish Transcript)

 Let’s start with the word itself.
 “Literature” comes from Latin, and it originally meant “the use of letters” or “writing.”
 But when the word entered the Romance languages that derived from Latin, it took on the additional meaning of “knowledge acquired from reading or studying books.”
 So we might use this definition to understand “Literature with a Capital L” as writing that gives us knowledge--writing that should be studied.

-But this begs the further question: what books or texts are worth studying?
+But this begs the further question: what books or texts are worth studying or close reading?

 For some critics, answering this question is a matter of establishing canonicity.
 A work of literature becomes “canonical” when cultural institutions like schools or universities or prize committees classify it as a work of lasting artistic or cultural merit.